 Agility training and competitions are one of the areas where the Sheltie really shines.
 The obstacles include jumping, balance, and crawling through tunnels and under and over structures.

 The handler moves through the timed course with their dog to complete the obstacles without distraction.

 Obedience competitions are great for Shelties that truly master the commands and manners of obedience training.
 The AKC can help you find events to show off your pup’s skills.

-The Canine Good Citizen certification can be earned from the AKC by demonstrating that your dog can maintain control when meeting a stranger, walking through a crowd, walking well on a loose leash, meeting another dog and in the presence of distraction.
+The Canine Good Citizen certification can be earned from the AKC by demonstrating that your dog can maintain control when meeting a stranger, walking through a crowd, walking well on a loose leash, meeting another dog, and in the presence of distraction.

 The Sheltie is also one of the preferred breeds for therapy and assistance dogs.
-They may assist an owner with a disability in retrieving objects, or in the case of medical conditions such as diabetes as a medical alert helper to warn its owner of an impending high or low condition by sensing a change in the way their owner smells.
+They may assist an owner with a disability in retrieving objects, or in the case of medical conditions such as diabetes as a medical alert, a helper to warn its owner of an impending high or low condition by sensing a change in the way their owner smells.